MAdem01/el-proyecte-grande-sprint-1/README.md

 ```

 ### With Docker
-1. placeholder - dockerization is in process, not fully implemented
+1. Dockerization is in process, not fully implemented
    ```sh
    placeholder
    ```